elicia4/linux_notes/misc/srv_naming.md

 Whenever you set up a server or a workstation, you will be prompted for what to name the server.
-Don't settle for the default name, come up with a good name or even for a naming scheme in case you have many server.
+Don't settle for the default name, come up with a good name or even for a naming scheme in case you have many servers.
 If you have many servers named the same way, it will be hard to differentiate between them.
 For example, you might have the following servers:

 - gitlab
 - nextcloud
 - db-server
 - webserver

-The names are self-explanatory and good.
+These names are self-explanatory and good.

 All Linux servers have a hostname.
 To see it: